 Do we look like T-Rex to you, the rest of us?

-"We have shown that humanity has crossed a technological threshold that prevents us from 'becoming like dinosaurs', they write Philip Lubin e Alex Cohen, researchers from the University of California in their article published in Arxiv.
-"We can save the planet even with just 6 months' notice".
+“We have demonstrated that humanity has passed a technological threshold that prevents us from 'becoming like dinosaurs,' they write Philip Lubin e Alex Cohen, researchers at the University of California in their article published in Arxiv.
+“We can save the planet even with just 6 months' notice.”

 I open a parenthesis to break a spear on the back of a brontosaurus (for the foreign versions of this blog: I want to blame the dinosaurs).
 These petty animals have never taken physics courses, and they didn't invest a penny in planetary defense.